-Stainless steel resists rust but it isn’t rustproof.
+Stainless steel resists rust, but it isn’t rustproof.
 If damp dishes tend to hang out there, rust will follow.
-Plastic is lightweight, easy to clean, and rustproof, but it’s also, you know, plastic so it tends to look cheap and isn’t sustainable.
+Plastic is lightweight, easy to clean, and rustproof, but it’s also, you know, plastic so it might not look as refined as you'd like and it can deteriorate.
 Wood such as bamboo is sustainable, inexpensive, and odor-resistant, but it might develop mold.

 What’s most important to you depends on what you cook and clean, the layout of your kitchen, and whether you have a dishwasher or you are the dishwasher.
 If your kitchen is small, a foldable or over-the-sink rack is ideal.
 If you cook for a crowd, you’ll want the flexibility of an extendable rack or, at the very least, one that lets you pile lots of dishes into its tall sides.
 Antimicrobial coatings like Microban prevent bacteria and odors, but so does putting dishes away and cleaning your rack in between uses.

 To prevent mildew from growing, professional cleaner Kadi Dulude recommends cleaning your dish-drying rack weekly.
 Your future self will thank you if you choose a dish rack that’s easy to clean, so you don’t skip this task.